 What should a donation receipt look like?

 Anything you want.
 As long as you include the 5 items listed above.
 Make it fit the image of your organization.
-If you want to get fancy you can turn it into a 4 page appeal letter.
+If you want to get fancy you can turn it into a 4 page impact report.
 If you want to save money it can be just one page.
 I suggest something similar to your letter head.
 Check out this sample End of Year Tax Summary for some ideas.

 How do I value in-kind donations?